CODAIT/spark-tracing/README.md

     visualization notebook's statistics.
 Enabling this adds some additional overhead to the instrumentation, so you may want to disable it if you aren't interested in this.

+  - `mode` (string): This affects the operation of the processor.
+By default, it is set to `process`, which results in the behavior described in the "Running" section below.
+If this is instead set to `dump`, the processor will not output the processed data.
+    Instead it will dump the filtered and transformed trace events to the file specified in the `result` parameter in a format designed for human consumption.
+This can be used to aid in configuring and debugging additions to the configuration file.

 ### `targets`

-This section is the real meat of the tracing configuration.
+This section is the crux of the tracing configuration.
 It describes what function calls should be instrumented and reported in the trace files.
 The defaults are good for getting a high-level overview of Spark's internal operations if running on YARN, but for debugging specific areas of the code (mllib, SQL, etc.) or running on a different resource manager, it may be desirable to modify this section.